ericpopivker/cosmos-db-migrations/README.md

 ## Status
 We are already using this project internally but it is not quite ready for public consumption.
-If you are interested in early version please contact us at: eric@pandaflow.io
+If you are interested in early version please contact me at: eric@pandaflow.io